Riveting fiction and Shakespeare chat for lovers of the English Renaissance

 Friday, May 1, 2020

 There was a second outbreak of plague in London while Shakespeare was there, in 1603, and a milder one in 1605.
 During none of these plague years did civic authorities outlaw church services, and they rarely interfered with people's shopping, but they did outlaw morally sketchier gatherings in which people pressed

 Shakespeare and Socialism

 Indeed, English Renaissance writers tended only to fantasize about what we would call socialism.
 In his 1513 Utopia, Thomas More envisions a society in which all property is equally shared, but in real life, he lived in a manor, and expended no effort, in his influential role as Lord Chancellor, to urge laws that might redistribute royal wealth, or the wealth of privileged men like himself.
 In The Tempest, written nearly a century later, Shakespeare's kindly old nobleman Gonzalo imagines a "commonwealth" where there will be neither riches nor poverty, no commerce or forced labor, and no "sovereignty," but places himself as "king on't," as though "the latter end of his commonwealth forgets the beginning."
 Renaissance literature is full of ideas about equalizing wealth and eliminating poverty, but the ideas are always

 Saturday, February 1, 2020

 A post-colonially-minded colleague of mine once asked to visit my Shakespeare class, and I said, sure!
-Turns out this professor wanted to tell my students the reason Shakespeare was a requirement for their degree was that in the prior century in India, the British Raj had determined that requiring the study of Shakespeare in schools was an effective instrument of cultural indoctrination and control.
+He told my students that the reason Shakespeare was a requirement for their degree was that in the prior century in India, the British Raj had determined that requiring the study of Shakespeare in schools was an effective instrument of cultural indoctrination and control.
 Cricket was the English national game, and Shakespeare was the English national poet.
-This data excited one of my students, who never did the reading, but the rest were simply puzzled.